Best Equity Release Schemes For The Over 60’s

 Fewer plans are available from lenders with a lower age of 55.
-That being said, as more lenders enter the market, more safeguards are being put in place, mainly a minimum age requirement that’s above the current entry age of 55 for these products.
+That being said, as more lenders enter the market, more safeguards are being put in place, mainly a minimum age requirement above the current age of 55 for these products.

 The FCA regulates all equity release plans.
 In addition, equity release plan providers are overseen by the Equity Release Council.
-There is a range of safeguards in place to protect consumer interest, fairness and transparency.
+A range of safeguards are in place to protect consumer interest, fairness and transparency.

 For the most part, lenders self-regulate to maintain responsible lending, but when industry watchdogs see concerns, they will intervene, and they already have done.

-Valid concerns have been raised about those under the age of 60, releasing equity through equity release plans.
+Valid concerns have been raised about those under the age of 60 releasing equity through equity release plans.
 As compound interest is used on all lifetime mortgages, the FCA got behind lenders innovating with new products to prevent dwindling retirement funds when the Retirement Interest Only (RIO) mortgages were launched.

-Instead of your only option being to switch from an interest-only mortgage to a lifetime mortgage to repay the capital, RIO mortgages are there letting younger borrowers nearing retirement finance their mortgage without the need to use a lifetime mortgage.
+Instead of your only option being to switch from an interest-only mortgage to a lifetime mortgage to repay the capital, RIO mortgages are there, letting younger borrowers nearing retirement finance their mortgage without the need to use a lifetime mortgage.

 The key difference between a retirement interest-only mortgage and a lifetime mortgage is how you repay the interest.
 On a lifetime mortgage, you release equity from your home and pay nothing back until you (or both homeowners) die or move into long-term care.

 Where this is problematic is for those with the only asset being the family home.
 In terms of inheritance, you can build in an equity guarantee, such as guaranteeing 20% or more of your property value is paid to your heirs as part of your will.

 They all provide a no-negative equity guarantee.
 This ensures that no matter how long you live, your loved ones will not need to make up any shortfall in the interest payments owed if your home needs to be sold at less than the amount owed.
-The downside to that is it can leave your loved ones with nothing or little inheritance.
+The downside is that it can leave your loved ones with little or little inheritance.

 There are some products suitable for equity release for over 60s that let you pay some of the interest towards the loan.

-Never all of it though, unless specific terms are met.
-Usually, that’s when one partner dies or moves into long-term care, the survivor or last remaining partner living in the household and named on the plan can repay the loan free of early repayment charges.
+Never all of it, though, unless specific terms are met.
+Usually, that’s when one partner dies or moves into long-term care, and the survivor or last remaining partner living in the household and named on the plan can repay the loan free of early repayment charges.

-On lifetime mortgages, the interest will always roll-up until the end of its term.
+On lifetime mortgages, the interest will always roll up until the end of its term.

-On a retirement interest-only mortgage, you repay 100% of the interest, and the only part you don’t repay is the capital.
+On a retirement interest-only mortgage, you repay 100% of the interest; the only part you don’t repay is the capital.
 The interest is still repaid for life, but as you’re continually paying the interest, the compound interest effect doesn’t eat into your estate’s value; therefore, you can leave more aside as an inheritance for your loved ones.

-On a lifetime mortgage, a number of lenders are increasingly adapting their products to suit the needs of older borrowers, whereas retirement interest-only mortgages are more geared towards those with existing interest-only mortgages who may be struggling to repay the capital with interest.
+On a lifetime mortgage, several lenders are increasingly adapting their products to suit the needs of older borrowers.
+In contrast, retirement interest-only mortgages are more geared towards those with existing interest-only mortgages who may struggle to repay the capital with interest.

 Plans have matured to meet the needs of later life borrowing, allowing those over the age of 60 to enter into plans that don’t have as strict criteria that locks your lifetime mortgage in for life.
-There are various criteria available among different plans that give joint homeowners the ability to exit the lifetime loan when one person passes or moves into long-term care.
+Various criteria are available among different plans that give joint homeowners the ability to exit the lifetime loan when one person passes or moves into long-term care.

 Another is downsizing protection.
-As you age, your home may no longer suit your lifestyle without sufficient adaptations to maintain a quality lifestyle in your own home in your senior years.
+As you age, your home may no longer suit your lifestyle without sufficient adaptations to maintain a quality lifestyle in your home in your senior years.
 It is a legal requirement that your home is suitable for you to maintain quality living standards.

 Should you need to sell your home to move into more suitable accommodation, such as selling a house to move into a bungalow, there can be a grace period to repay the lifetime mortgage without high early repayment charges.

 Drawdown options: An equity release plan with a drawdown facility lets you take part of your home equity out as a cash lump sum and leave a pre-approved amount, based on the LTV you qualify for, with the lender as available funds to borrow later in life.
-With these, you can take out the funds you need, perhaps for home improvements, take a cruise, get a new car, or pay for your kid’s wedding and you only pay the interest on the funds released.
+With these, you can take out the funds you need, perhaps for home improvements, take a cruise, get a new car, or pay for your kid’s wedding, and you only pay the interest on the funds released.